 That wraps up the theory of the Lesser Banishing Ritual of the Hexagram.
 Thanks for reading and/or watching.

-I was just giving some opinions about this the other day on a different server.
-I’ll copy what I said over there, but the upshot is that both work, both have different approaches, and it’s really a matter of personal preference.
+The Ciceros and Lyam Thomas Christopher have provided the most popular and accessible routes to self-initiation in the Golden Dawn tradition.
+I have things to say about both systems, but the upshot is that both work, both have different approaches, and it’s really a matter of personal preference.
 You can probably also mix and match effectively to some extent, you’ll just have to be proactive in understanding what part of the material is there for what reasons.

 I’m familiar with both curricula: I actually started with the Ciceros’ SI book about 20 years ago when I was first getting into the system myself, back before I got into a more traditional temple setting, and I’ve read through LTC’s curriculum as well.
 The two have very different approaches.